MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/use-case-overview.md

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-cc-dispute-processing-manual-standard-processing.png"  width="600" />

+In the step 4 of the processing based on the case information we need too determine if a dispute needs a manual approval, to such effect  we have the following rule:

+_Every amount larger than 1000 should be manually approved._

+An also at this point we need to determine the risk profile of the dispute, this risk scoring will be part of the input for both the manual approval path and the automated resolution.

 The risk of the transaction is determined by the status of customer and the amount of the dispute:

 - _For a standard customer, and a dispute amount between 0 and 100, the risk is low._